brandongblack/runscope-env/readme.md

 usage: `python export_env.py`
 will export a file with name of the environment to current directory

+You can also override default settings with various flags:
+`-c CONFIG_FILE_NAME`: overrides the default config file (don't include ".py") `-b BUCKET_ID`: overrides the bucket ID in config file `-e ENV_UUID`: overrides the Environment UUID in config file `-t RUNSCOPE_TOKEN`: overrides the Runscope token in config file

 ## Import
 usage: `python import_env.py <environmentname.json>`